 Co-operation agreements with foreign agencies

-291. An arrangement in terms of a financial sector law between a registrar, supervisor or other financial sector regulator and a foreign government agency that is in force on the date on which this Part comes into effect continues in effect as with the substitution of the relevant financial sector regulator for the registrar, supervisor or the other financial sector regulator, but may be amended or terminated in accordance with the terms of the arrangement.
+289. An arrangement in terms of a financial sector law between a registrar, supervisor or other financial sector regulator and a foreign government agency that is in force on the date on which this section comes into effect continues in effect as with the substitution of the relevant financial sector regulator for the registrar, supervisor or the other financial sector regulator, but may be amended or terminated in accordance with the terms of the arrangement.

-Enforcement Committee and Appeals Board
+Enforcement Committee and Appeal Board

-292. (1) (a) Despite the repeals effected in the terms of this Part—
+290. (1) (a) Despite the repeals effected in the terms of this Part—